miromannino/MiroWPTheme/MiroWPTheme/README.md

 ![screenshot](https://github.com/miromannino/MiroWPTheme/blob/resources/miro-wp-theme-project-image.png)

 Miro is a Minimal, Clean and Responsive WordPress Theme with random animated headers.
 Theme is customisable with theme options: social buttons to display, twitter tracker, privacy policy link, and other parts of the layout.
 A set of shortcodes will help you to generate complex portfolios.
-Realised using Bootstrap 4, it brings all of its power in your blog.

 ## Live Demo

 [miromannino.com](http://miromannino.com)

 ## Features